- Get Started

 - From Additional Settings, select Advanced Settings.

-- At the bottom of this screen you'll see a heading called Wired MAC Address.
+- At the bottom of this screen you'll see a heading called Alternate MAC Address.